Transport in Somalia: Roads

 Somalia's network of roads is 21,830 km long.
 As of 2010, 2,757 km (12%) of streets are paved, 844 km (3.9%) are gravel, and 18,229 km (83.5%) are earth.
 2,559 km are primary roads, 4,850 km are secondary roads, and 14,421 km are rural/feeder roads.
 As of May 2015, over 70,000 vehicles are registered with the Puntland Ministry of Works and Transport.

-A 750 km highway connects major cities in the northern part of the country, such as Bosaso, Galkayo and Garowe, with towns in the south.
+A 750 km highway connects major cities in the northern part of the country, such as Bosaso, Galkayo Garowe And Laascaanood, with towns in the south.
 In 2012, the Puntland Highway Authority (PHA) completed rehabilitation work on the central artery linking Garowe with Galkayo.
 The transportation body also began an upgrade and repair project in June 2012 on the large Garowe–Bosaso Highway.
 Additionally, renovations were initiated in October 2012 on the central artery linking Bosaso with Qardho.
 Plans are also in the works to construct new roads connecting littoral towns in the region to the main thoroughfare.

 In September 2013, the Somali federal government signed an official cooperation agreement with its Chinese counterpart in Mogadishu as part of a five-year national recovery plan.
 The pact will see the Chinese authorities reconstruct several major infrastructural landmarks in the Somali capital and elsewhere, as well as the road between Galkayo and Burao in the northern part of the country.

 In June 2014, the Puntland administration inaugurated a new 5.9 km paved road in the city.
 The construction project leads to the Bosaso seaport, and was completed in conjunction with UNHABITAT.
 The Puntland government plans to invest at least 23 million Euros in contributions from international partners in similar road infrastructure development initiatives.